Patrick Kelly (RCMP officer): Murder of Jeannette Kelly

 In 1984, Kelly was convicted of the first-degree murder of his wife Jeannette Kelly by throwing her from the 17th floor balcony of The Palace Pier high-rise on Sunday, March 29, 1981, in Toronto, Canada.
 He stated to police that he had seen his wife on the balcony, reaching out over the rail to investigate a rattle.
 Kelly testified she then slipped and fell to her death.
 At Kelly's trial, the Crown had evidence that he was working with organized crime, namely money laundering.
 The prosecution experts testified that the great distance between the edifice and the location of Mrs. Kelly's body could have only occurred if she was strongly pushed.

 Arrest and parole

 Kelly was arrested for his wife's murder on March 2, 1983.
 His trial began in April 1984.
 He was convicted by a jury and was sentenced to life in prison with parole eligibility after 25 years.
 The trial was covered extensively by Ontario and Canadian national news outlets.
 He was imprisoned at the federal inmate intake unit at Millhaven Institution for several years as a security precaution due to his past as an RCMP officer.
 He was eventually transferred to William Head Institution on Vancouver Island in British Columbia.

 Kelly was given parole in May 2010.

 Parole revoked

-In November 2012, Kelly's federal parole was revoked, mainly because he had too many secretive relationships with women.
+In November 2012, Kelly's federal parole was revoked, mainly because he had too many secretive relationships with women that he failed to disclose to the Parole Board.
 He was returned to federal prison.
 In 2016, he was given day parole and allowed to reside in Victoria, B.C.